8 Ways to Ace a Job Interview

 8. Follow Up

-So the interview is over, and you think you’ve nailed it.
-Now ask the interviewer, what are the next steps?
-The response will help you know how to follow up.
-If they will be choosing a candidate within the next week, you can send a follow-up email within the next few days.
-Thank-you notes, on the other hand, are something you want to get out as soon as possible, preferably the next day.
-Following up will help you stay memorable and give you an edge over those who didn’t.
+If they're choosing a candidate within the next week, you can send a follow-up email within the next few days.
+Thank-you notes, on the other hand, should get out as soon as possible, preferably the next day.
+Following up will help them remember you and give you an edge over those who didn’t.